Birmingham Employee Benefits Lawyer

 Christian & Small LLP

 The employment relationship has undergone intense scrutiny in the last few years.
 Privacy rights, technology, new workplace trends and evolving regulations mean businesses have to pay more attention than ever to labor and employment laws.

 These frequent changes mean increased liability and compliance pressure.
 Staying current and familiar with vital legal issues and preventing potential problems has become a business necessity.
 Whether you need to manage a dispute with employees, update your policies and procedures manuals or receive counseling on the latest ADA compliance laws, you need a strategic partner who can advise you on reducing your risk of employment litigation.

-Our practice focuses on all stages of labor and employment law proceedings, including:
+Christian & Small’s practice focuses on all stages of labor and employment law proceedings, including:

 - Federal and State Administrative Proceedings